ministryofjustice/moj-design-system/app/views/components/pagination/README.md

-Use the Pagination component to let users browse through a long list.
+Use the pagination component to let users browse through a long list.

 {{ dsExample({
   name: 'pagination',